-All real property whether taxable or not is appraised at the current and fair market value prevailing depending on the location.
-In real property, the assessed value shall not increase once every five years in the absence of new improvements to increase the value.
+Whether taxable or not, all real property is appraised at the current and fair market value prevailing depending on the location.
+In real property, the assessed value shall not increase once every five years without new improvements to increase the value.

-While machinery is appraised according to the current market value and it is determined based on the original cost in the case of newly acquired machinery.
-If the machinery was previously used, the current market value is determined by diving the current market value over the remaining economic life and multiply by the replacement or reproduction cost.
+While machinery is appraised according to the current market value, it is determined based on the original cost of newly acquired machinery.
+If you previously used the machinery, the current market value is determined by dividing the current market value over the remaining economic life and multiply by the replacement or reproduction cost.

 Buildings, Machinery, and Other Improvements are appraised at a certain percentage of the assessment level should not be less than the assessed level for lands nor more than eighty percent (80%) of the market value, except buildings used exclusively for residential purposes.

 The real property tax becomes due and payable on the first day of January, and from the same date, said tax and all penalties accrue.

 All sums due from any landowner or owner as payment of special levy shall be payable to the provincial or city treasurer or his deputy in the same manner as the ordinary annual tax imposed on real property.
 Failure to pay will be paying the same penalties for delinquency, and it is enforceable in the same means.

 Payment of real property tax is at the taxpayer’s discretion to pay at an instalment or lump sum.
 The four instalments are due and payable on or before March, June for the second, September for the third, and the last instalment in December.